hpgavin/HPGdaac/README.md

 ## Usage

-**HPGdaac** is a command-line program for digitizing analog signals while simultaneously sending analog outputs and potentially performing real-time calculations at each time step.   **HPGdaac** is configured via a test configuration file and a sensor configuration file.
+**HPGdaac** is a command-line program for digitizing analog signals while simultaneously plotting data points, sending analog outputs and potentially performing real-time calculations at each time step, in real time.
+**HPGdaac** is configured via a test configuration file and a sensor configuration file.

 After installation, **HPGdaac** is run from the command-line using:
 ```